IronManRust/culvers-ice-cream-ical/README.md

 * Search for flavors, and get details about a specific one.
 * Generate an iCal feed for one or more store locations, and optionally filter by flavor(s).

 This tool is not endorsed by, or associated with, Culver's in any way.
-It makes use of publically available data, and caches that data to be a good network citizen.
+It makes use of publicly-available data, and caches that data to be a good network citizen.
 I, and my wife, are just fans of Culver's ice cream. 😍🍨🍦

 ## Example Usage